mateoicalvo/fiuber-docs/docs/source/index.rst

 at *Universidad de Buenos Aires*.
 The goal was implementing an app that allows passengers to hail a ride and drivers to charge fares and get paid.

-In this docs you can find a general overview of said project, descriptions of some technical decisions and recomendations regarding developer experience.
+In these docs you can find a general overview of said project, descriptions of some technical decisions and recomendations regarding developer experience.

 Check out the :doc:`overview` section for further information, including